-And it is located about 20 km west-northwest of Cape Ashizuri.
+And it is located about 20 km northwest of Cape Ashizuri.

-Around this coast, sandstone and mudstone has been deposit alternating
+Around this coast, sandstone and mudstone have been deposit alternating layers.

-And erosion by waves has created the strange and unique rocks.
+And erosion by waves of the sea has created the strange and unique rocks.

 Along the coast, a walking trail is set up.